sharmine-s/sql-databases/resources/repository_class_recipe_template.md

 # (in lib/student.rb)

 class Student

+  # Replace the attributes by your own columns.
   attr_accessor :id, :name, :cohort_name
 end

+# The keyword attr_accessor is a special Ruby feature
+# which allows us to set and get instance variables on an instance,
+# here's an example:
+#
+# student = Student.new
+# student.name = 'Jo'
+# student.name
 ```

-*You may chose to test-drive this class, but unless it contains any more logic than the example above, it is not required.*
+*You may choose to test-drive this class, but unless it contains any more logic than the example above, it is probably not needed.*

 ## 4. Define the Operations